|

 Mrs Hazel Jacques came to Highfields in 1942.

+Extract we were always well clothed.
+Did they choose the clothes for you?
 No, we had what was always handed down, they were always brown tweed coats and berets, and blazers and school tunics and blouses.
+So you had a uniform really?
+Like a uniform, yes.
+You couldn't choose your own things at all?
+Oh no, no!
+Our clothes were taken off us as soon as we got there!

+Extract Did they say what sort of hairstyle you had to have?
 Yes, it had to be cut short with a ribbon in it.
 Yeah.
 It wasn't until one of the little girls, one of the Catholic girls came in (her name was Margaret), with black ringlets, (oh, she was pretty) she didn't want her to have her hair cut, so we said we wouldn't have ours cut either.
 You couldn't cut those ringlets off you know, we all objected .
 We hated the hairdressers!
 The lady would get the clippers and cut the back of our hair, like a boy.
 It was awful!
 We hated it!
 If the sirens went off we used to say, "Hope the hairdresser is bombed!"

-we were always clean, we had a bath on Monday, Wednesday and Friday every week.
+Extract we were always clean, we had a bath on Monday, Wednesday and Friday every week.
 We had a strip wash, you know on other nights.
 We always had clean clothes to wear, a vest, combinations, knickers, a liberty bodice, a blouse, black stockings, a tunic, that was it.
 I think we were quite warm then!
 Yeah, we didn't know how to put these combinations on, because they were like a vest with legs, and you had to get through the top bit, pull it up, then button up at the neck.
-But they'd got a big hole in for your backside and a bit at the front – it was quite funny!
+But they'd got a big hole in for your backside and a bit at the front it was quite funny!
 You used to have to do PE in these combinations at school with navy knickers.
 We had sewing every Thursday night.
 We used to sit there moaning!
 It was awful.
 "Oh, I can't thread this needle."
 "Oh, there's not enough elastic, these buttons are horrible. " Ma used to say, "Get on with it!"

 Read the full interview